Best Places to Stay in Bandai

 Operated by the Hoshino Resorts group, Bandai is a small to medium-sized resort designed to cater to a high-end market, especially those based in Tokyo, with an all-inclusive ‘resort’ experience including accommodation.
 On this page you will find the following information:

-Located in Fukushima Prefecture, Alts Bandai doesn’t receive the legendary dumps of powder that many resorts in Japan are blessed with and has a relatively short season.
-For that reason, it’s important to set your expectations before booking a trip to Bandai.
-Designed to give visitors a full resort experience including high-end accommodation and all-inclusive ski packages, Hoshino Resorts Alts Bandai is a decent resort but one best-suited to beginner and intermediate skiers and snowboarders looking for ski fields within relatively easy reach of Tokyo.
+Located in Fukushima Prefecture, Alts Bandai is the largest of the ski resorts making-up the Aizu grouping of ski resorts – an increasingly popular group of resorts including Inawashiro Snow Paradise.
+Though the Aizu resorts don’t receive the legendary dumps of powder that many resorts in Japan are blessed with, they are increasingly regarded as the next go-to Japanese ski destinations, Designed to give visitors a full resort experience including high-end accommodation and all-inclusive ski packages, Hoshino Resorts Alts Bandai is the best option in the Aizu group, one best-suited to beginner and intermediate skiers and snowboarders looking for ski fields within relatively easy reach of Tokyo.

 WHERE TO STAY IN BANDAI?